izzymones/blog-kit/_posts/2022-11-08-southernringnebula.md

 # :::: intro
 # --outlinebox int
 ### Telescope Intro
-These are the cosmic cliffs of the [Carina Nebula](https://en.wikipedia.org/wiki/Carina_Nebula).
-This app displays telescope data from the [James Webb Space Telescope's](https://webb.nasa.gov/) NIRCam instrument.
-I've downloaded the original [FITS](https://fits.gsfc.nasa.gov/fits_home.html) files from the [MAST archive](https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html).
-I used the [astropy](https://www.astropy.org/) and [reproject](https://reproject.readthedocs.io/en/stable/#) python libraries to reduce the size of some of the FITS files so they can be downloaded to your browser more quickly.
-You can see the scripts I used [here](https://github.com/izzymones/fits-file-processing).
-This page reads FITS files directly so what you are seeing is the actual data from the telescope, not a jpeg or some other image format.

-You can change the color assignments for each filter.
-I also display a histogram for each filter data.
-You can choose the minimum and maximum data values and choose a stretch function if you want.
+This is the [Southern Ring Nebula](https://en.wikipedia.org/wiki/NGC_3132).
+It has been constructed with javascript on this website with data directly from the [James Webb Space Telescope's](https://webb.nasa.gov/) NIRCam instrument.
+I found the data available for free on [MAST observations](https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html).
+You can change the color assignments for each filter as well as the stretch function.
 Play around and see what you can make.
 [Notes](/pages/telescopeNotes).
 # --outlinebox
 # ::::